slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 ## Introduction
 I implement a feedforward, fully-connected neural network[^1] with stochastic gradient descent in the Julia programming language (terms are defined below).
 There are two main advantages of this setup:

-1. This architecture represents a neural network in it's simplest *feasible* form.[^2] Many other implementations, like convolutional or recurrant neural networks, are extensions of this base framework.
+1. This architecture represents a neural network in its simplest *feasible* form.[^2] Many other implementations, like convolutional or recurrant neural networks, are extensions of this base framework.

 2. Julia is a fantastic language for learning this since it doesn't distract from the math (i.e. matrix math is built in with convenient syntax), but still allows for powerful programming features that let us abstract from certain implementation details (i.e. using structs to create our own objects).